Azure-Samples/aks-openai/README.md

 fi
 ```

+**06-create-cluster-issuer.sh**

-`06-create-cluster-issuer.sh` creates a cluster issuer for the `NGINX Ingress Controller` based on the `Let's Encrypt` ACME certificate issuer.
+This script creates a cluster issuer for the `NGINX Ingress Controller` based on the `Let's Encrypt` ACME certificate issuer.

 ```bash
 #/bin/bash